BitPangea/bitpangea/thecodex/003-world-properties/codex-WP-S-I/codex-WP-S-I-review.md

 - Locality
 - Additional World Property categories

-These questions remain open constitutional subjects and were intentionally not resolved by WP-I.
+These questions remain open constitutional subjects and were intentionally not resolved by WP-S-I.

 ---